Pre-training Intent-Aware Encoders for Zero- and Few-Shot Intent Classification: Abstract

 \section{Abstract}

-Intent classification~(IC) plays an important role in task-oriented dialogue systems as it identifies user intents from given utterances.
-However, models trained on limited annotations for IC often suffer from a lack of generalization to unseen intent classes.
-We propose a novel pre-training method for text encoders that uses contrastive learning with intent psuedo-labels to produce embeddings that are well-suited for IC tasks.
-By applying this pre-training strategy, we also introduce the \textbf{p}re-trained \textbf{i}ntent-aware \textbf{e}ncoder (\ours).
+Intent classification~(IC) plays an important role in task-oriented dialogue systems.
+However, IC models often generalize poorly when training without sufficient annotated examples for each user intent.
+We propose a novel pre-training method for text encoders that uses contrastive learning with intent psuedo-labels to produce embeddings that are well-suited for IC tasks, reducing the need for manual annotations.
+By applying this pre-training strategy, we also introduce \textbf{P}re-trained \textbf{I}ntent-aware \textbf{E}ncoder (\ours{}), which is designed to align encodings of utterances with their intent names.
 Specifically, we first train a tagger to identify key phrases within utterances that are crucial for interpreting intents.
 We then use these extracted phrases to create examples for pre-training a text encoder in a contrastive manner.
-As a result, our \ours{} model achieves up to 5.4\% and 4.0\% higher accuracy than the previous state-of-the-art pre-trained sentence encoder for the N-way zero- and one-shot settings on four IC datasets.\footnote{\href{https://github.com/amazon-science/intent-aware-encoder }{https://github.com/amazon-science/intent-aware-encoder }}
+As a result, our \ours{} model achieves up to 5.4\% and 4.0\% higher accuracy than the previous state-of-the-art text encoder for the N-way zero- and one-shot settings on four IC datasets. \footnote{\href{https://github.com/amazon-science/intent-aware-encoder }{https://github.com/amazon-science/intent-aware-encoder }}